 Many governments have responded by cutting interest rates to near zero and making statements of support for small businesses.
 Consider getting access to as much cheap credit as you can.
 How you use that credit I will leave to you and your financial advisors, but when things stabilize for you much of the world may still be on sale and you may be emboldened to invest.

 Step Two: Adjust to the New Midterm Reality

 It’s looking like global travel is going to be significantly impaired for 2-12 months.
 Other constraints (working from home, few public gatherings, etc.) will also remain in place over this timeframe.
 These impediments may mean the services you sold are no longer going to be valued by the markets you served.
 You may need to respond to this temporarily adjusted new reality.

 Explore the Adjacencies

 Consider pivoting either the services you offer or the markets you serve.
 It doesn’t necessarily mean abandoning either forever—they may come back—just understand that after the first few weeks of this crisis there will be a new adjusted reality for a few months (not years but perhaps up to a year) and you may need to shape your business to fit it.
 Start looking for adjacencies in both services and markets where opportunity may be less impaired.
-(We’re about to run an online Positioning Bootcamp if you want help sorting through these adjacencies.
-And we’re running a Lead Generation Bootcamp for those who have done the positioning work and want to ramp up a smart, manageable marketing plan.)
 It’s easier to offer new services to existing clients than it is to go find new clients for existing services, so your primary focus should be on how the needs of your current clients are changing.